dante-signal31/geolocate/README.rst

 News
 ----

+* **2015-05-03:** Geolocate version 1.2.1 released.
+Setup.py description had an
+  incorrect homepage url, now it is fixed.
 * **2015-05-03:** Geolocate version 1.2.0 released.
 Now geolocate includes its own gzip decompressor, so its no longer needed as an external dependency.
 * **2015-04-10:** Geolocate version 1.1.0 released.
 Now geolocate includes its